 Think what you love about your property and what others will too.
-Overlooking a beautiful park, recently refurbished, 10 min walk to local station, fast train to Victoria, excellent restaurant and bars within local village and so on.
+Overlooking a beautiful park, recently refurbished, 10 min walk to local station, fast trains to Victoria, excellent restaurants and bars within local village and so on.
 Be imaginative and descriptive with your features.
 Don’t’ hold back it’s good to standout.

 The summary is what shows up on searches and shows an overview of the property, which will then entice the searcher to click through (along with amazing photos).
 The summary should start with an overview of the property and its key features – maybe one or two sentences.
 This is your big chance to engage the viewer and get click bait.
 Be Clear.
 Be Concise.
 Be descriptive.
 Use plenty of adjectives, describing the property and its features to the max.

 Not the most expressive and engaging of descriptions is it?
 Now consider this description for the same property:

 A superb 2-bedroom semi-detached house offering immaculately presented living accommodation and a south facing sunny garden ideal for entertaining or relaxing in.

 Much better, right?
 That’s because we’ve added adjectives such as ‘superb’ and ‘immaculately’ to further describe elements of the property in a more positive light.
 We also specify the type of property (‘semi-detached house’ instead of ‘property’) and use the term ‘living accommodation’ as opposed to ‘rooms’ to try and evoke the feeling that this is a home and not just a ‘property’.
 Additionally, we mention a key feature – the south facing garden – which is a selling point for many people especially in London, it is now a privilege rather than a given!

 Here are some more examples to inspire you:

 An extremely attractive and generously proportioned two-bedroom detached property.

 A beautifully presented bungalow with stunning views of the countryside and a short walk to the fast train service to London.